Statins or not? New study helps you decide

 But statins have a reputation that precedes them, with people often worried about taking them, or going as far as declining them, without always knowing the evidence behind their decision.
 There have been reports of the drug causing side effects that include an increased risk of hemorrhagic stroke, muscle pain and weakness and diabetes, causing acceptance of the drug to be split.

-A study published Thursday conducted a major review of the available evidence on the safety and efficacy of statin therapy, to provide the evidence needed to help people make their decision.
+The new study conducted analyzed all available evidence on the safety and efficacy of statin therapy, to provide the evidence needed to help people make their decision.
 It was decidedly in their favor.

 "Statins have had a huge impact on reducing cardiovascular events," said Rory Collins, BHF professor of medicine and epidemiology at the Nuffield Department of Population Health, part of the University of Oxford.